 I’m curious to see the different functions the object takes on.
 It has been designed to facilitate multiple uses; a decorative object perhaps, but even something that has a more practical function, like a paperweight.

-The 2018 AZ Awards is presented by Cosentino, Keilhauer and Laminam, and sponsored by Flos, Landscape Forms, Urban Capital, and George Brown College School of Design.
-Our gala sponsors are Alpi, Farrow&Ball, and Scavolini.
-Our hotel sponsor is The Drake Hotel.
+The 2018 AZ Awards is presented by Cosentino, Keilhauer, Stone Tile and Laminam, and was sponsored by Flos, Landscape Forms, Urban Capital, and George Brown College School of Design.
+Gala sponsors were Alpi, DXV, Farrow&Ball, Scavolini, and Tas.
+The hotel sponsor is The Drake Hotel.